 Calendar sync (Premium)

-Finally, another among the little-known features of Todoist is calendar sync.
+Calendar sync is another little-known feature of Todoist.
 Within Todoist Settings, an iCal URL is provided.
 Simply paste this as a new calendar within Google Calendar (or your calendar of choice) and you can view your Todoist task list within your calendar, which can definitely come in handy.

 If you know of other little-known features of Todoist not mentioned in this list, feel free to share it in the comments below!